apache/doris/docs/en/administrator-guide/http-actions/config-update-view-action.md

 ## Dynamic update config rules

 You can refer to the be configuration item document or refer to the variable configured in the config.h source code.
-The beginning of m indicates that a variable can be dynamically modified.
+The beginning of 'm' indicates that a variable can be dynamically modified.